oracle/terraform-provider-oci/website/docs/r/fusion_apps_fusion_environment_refresh_activity.html.markdown

 * `display_name` - A friendly name for the refresh activity.
 Can be changed later.
 * `id` - The unique identifier (OCID) of the refresh activity.
 Can't be changed after creation.
+* `is_data_masking_opted` - Represents if the customer opted for Data Masking or not during refreshActivity.
 * `lifecycle_details` - A message describing the current state in more detail.
 For example, can be used to provide actionable information for a resource in Failed state.
 * `refresh_issue_details_list` - Details of refresh investigation information, each item represents a different issue.
 	* `refresh_issues` - Detail reasons of refresh failure or validation failure that needs to be shown to customer.